diem/diem/developers.diem.com/docs/core/my-first-transaction.md

 To submit a transaction to transfer 10 Diem Coins from Alice’s account to Bob’s account, enter this command:

-`libra% transfer 0 1 10 Diem`
+`libra% transfer 0 1 10 XUS`

 * 0 is the index of Alice’s account.
 * 1 is the index of Bob’s account.
 * 10 is the number of fake Diem Coins to transfer from Alice’s account to Bob’s account.
-* Coin1 is the currency code for the fake Diem Coins
+* XUS is the currency code for the fake Diem Coins

 Sample output on success: